 - Assuming you are guilty – Although your chemical test results may have been over the legal limit, that doesn’t mean that you are automatically guilty of DUI.
 Pleading guilty often leads to the maximum conviction and a permanent mark on your criminal record.

 - Failing to get your driving privileges back – Drivers can face driver’s license suspension following both a BAC test showing results above .08 and a refusal to take a chemical test.
-If you fail to request a hearing to protect your license within 30 days of your arrest, you will undergo an automatic driver’s license suspension from the BMV.
+If you fail to request a hearing to protect your license within the 30-day period, the BMV will automatically suspend your driver’s license.

 - Failing to exercise your Miranda Rights – While you may think it is a good idea to speak with police in order to “straighten everything out,” this tactic hardly ever works.
 Everything you say can and will be used against you in court, so providing law enforcement with more details about your case can lead to more trouble.